 - Productivity: satisfied employees are often more productive.
 They are motivated and focused, which translates into better quality work.

 Just as an engine needs fuel to run, a company needs its employees to thrive.
-If your employees are satisfied, not only will they work with passion, but they’ll also become ambassadors for your brand.
+If your employees are satisfied, they will not only work with passion and commitment, but they will also become ambassadors for your brand.

-- Brand image: satisfied employees speak highly of their company.
-This strengthens your brand image, both internally and externally.
+- Brand Image: Fulfilled employees speak positively about their company, which enhances your employer brand and improves the employee experience, both internally and externally.

-The correlation between job satisfaction, productivity and loyalty is strong.
-A satisfied employee is more likely to remain loyal to the company and to give his or her best.
+The correlation between job satisfaction, productivity, and retention is strong.
+A satisfied employee is more likely to remain loyal to the company and give their best.

 - Less absenteeism: a happy employee is less likely to fall ill or be absent frequently.